kpireporter/kpireporter/docs/about.rst

 Cloud SaaS
 ----------

-All of these services are rather sophisticated and focus on delivering user-friendly interfaces so that a wider range of employees can be useful.
+All of these services are rather sophisticated and focus on delivering user-friendly interfaces aimed at a wider range of skill-sets.
 They are also more expensive for that reason.
 Most support some overlapping (and typically wider) set of data sources and reporting/visualization capabilities as KPI Reporter.

 * `Chartio <https://chartio.com/>`_: subscriptions start at $40/month per user after a 14 day trial.